Monitise loss widens as operating costs double

 Operating costs rose 116 percent to 74.5 million pounds from 34.4 million last year.

-The company bought U.S.-based Clairmail in June for $173 million (110.9 million pounds) and Mobile Money Network and eMerit Solutions last December.
+The company bought U.S.-based Clairmail in June for $173 million and Mobile Money Network and eMerit Solutions last December.

 Monitise said on Thursday that it acquired Grapple Mobile Ltd, a European mobile innovation and design agency, for about 16.5 million pounds in stock as well as 22.9 million pounds in milestone payments.